Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond

 This is why there is a region (for ET, BBO and DECIGO) when $H$ is large (\mbox{$H\sim 10^{13}\,$GeV}) where suddenly $\alpha$ can be very small (or even zero).
 The parameter space for this is very small though.

 We conclude that, with our mechanism, the observability of primordial GWs is much enhanced compared to traditional models.
 We obtained concrete predictions involving $H$, $\alpha$ and the reheating efficiency in the case the characteristic form of the GW spectrum---a truncated peak---is indeed observed.
 Observation of the primordial GW signal would not only confirm another prediction of cosmic inflation but would also be a tantalising hint towards the quantum nature of gravity, which is behind the assumption of the Bunch-Davies vacuum in Eq.~\eqref{eq:Bunch-Davies}.
-Forthcoming observations may reveal new and surprising details about the physics of inflation and fundamental physics in general.
+Forthcoming GW observations may reveal new and surprising details about the physics of inflation and fundamental physics in general.
 Our work serves to explore such a possibility.